The third suspect in an escape earlier this week from the Sharp County jail is now in custody, according to Sharp County Sheriff Mike Counts.

 Counts said earlier it seems the jailers did not do head counts during the midnight shift.

-While Counts admits his jailers were at fault for the escape, he said the age of the jail also played a role.
+While Counts admits that his jailers were at fault for the escape, he said the age of the jail also played a role.

 Counts said we're talking about an older-model jail, without electronic doors, with a key entry.
-He said Thursday his jail is a facility that's outdated when it comes to security.
+He said Thursday his jail is a facility that's outdated when it comes to security."

 Counts said the three men were able to pull up a fence and crawl out of the jail, noting authorities believe the trio also had help from a trustee.

-As for the future, Counts said he is optimistic voters will approve a sales tax on the November ballot allowing officials to build a new jail.
+As for the future, Counts said he is optimistic that voters will approve a sales tax on the November ballot allowing officials to build a new jail.